FlatFilers/flatfile-plugins/README.md

 To get started building plugins:

-1. Run `pnpm i` at the root level.
+1. Run `npm i` at the root level.
-2. To make a changeset, run `pnpm run changeset` at the root level and choose the plugin you want to update.
+2. To make a changeset, run `npm run changeset` at the root level and choose the plugin you want to update.

 Additional Commands